willstepp/writings/joseph-the-son/jts-notes.md

 They resent him for it.
 On the break they make fun of him, call him a bastard.
 Say Pastor Jacob told them you don’t have a daddy no more.

 “When will you learn?
 When?
 I am ashamed.”

+First Day at Jabob’s Farm

+1) Feed Chickens (400)
+2) Divvy the Tasks (750)
+3) Joseph at Work (650)
+	alone in the garden
+	breaking up the statues
+	family of black widows
+	hot cocoa break
+4) Fight with Jesse (1400)
+5) Jacob breaks up Fight (400)
+6) Joseph walks Home (400)

+Story purpose of this scene is to:

+1) establish feelings Joseph has about being left by his father
+2) allow Joseph to fail when using violence (getting his butt kicked)
+3) show minister jacob sees connection between love to animals and love towards all (all life is our kin)